August - An Idea for Every Day - Week 3

 remember getting any as kids?
 I don’t know if Scholastic counts, but I remember

-already get mail order catalogs for your learners, I have to tell you our
+already get mail order catalogs for your learners, let me tell you, our

 learner loves looking through our Oriental Trading catalog.
 He’ll circle every